-As someone who was once an HSC and is now a highly sensitive person (HSP), I remember my eyes burning under the fluorescent lights in school.
+As a child, I remember my eyes burning under the fluorescent lights in school.
 The constricting feeling of jeans filled me with panic, so I wore leggings until I was a teen.
 (Maybe I became a yoga teacher just so I could wear leggings instead of business attire.)
-I still complain about seams in my underwear and even wrote a song about it.
+As an adult, I still complain about seams in my underwear, and I even wrote a song about it.

-I know what it’s like to feel profound empathy toward my family and emotional overwhelm about global injustices.
-And as I sit here writing, I’m processing so much in this active mind of mine that it’s hard to write coherent thoughts.
+I know what it’s like to feel profound empathy toward complete strangers, as well as intense emotional overwhelm about global injustices I read about online.
+As I sit here writing this post, I’m processing so much in this active mind of mine that it’s hard to write coherent thoughts.

-I used to feel there was something wrong with me.
+I used to feel like there was something wrong with me.
 Now I know that what I just described is all simply related to the gift of high sensitivity — even if it doesn’t always feel that way.
 Highly sensitive people (HSPs) are the 20 percent of the population who feel and process things deeply, from sights to sounds to emotional cues.
 We read people well, notice details that others miss, and are extremely perceptive, but we also get easily overloaded and overwhelmed.

-It took me until my 30s to embrace my sensitivity as a strength and share my voice.
+It took me until my 30s to see my sensitivity as a strength.
 Today, I lead retreats for highly sensitive people and introverts in order to build a sense of belonging among those of us who feel like outsiders due to our unique traits.
-Many attendees tell me they leave these retreats with a renewed sense of who they are.
+Many attendees tell me they leave these retreats with a renewed sense of purpose and hope.

 1. “All of your emotions are acceptable.”